Leaflet/Leaflet/docs/examples/extending-1-classes/index.md

 ### Methods of the parent class

 Calling a method of a parent class is achieved by reaching into the prototype of the parent class and using [`Function.call(…)`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/call).
-This can be seen, for example, in the code for `L.FeatureGroup`:
+This can be seen, for example, in the code for `FeatureGroup`:

     const FeatureGroup = LayerGroup.extend({